The Texas

 TxDOT has proposed two RCUT segments along Bandera Rd.
 One is through Helotes from Loop 1604 to Triana Parkway.
 Construction on the first intersection — at FM 1560 South — was completed in October 2018.
 This intersection was the first to be done because a project was already in the works to reconfigure the obsolete and congested dogleg intersection at Circle A Trail, so the RCUT design was incorporated into that project so that the new intersection wouldn't have to be torn-out and redone when the rest of the RCUT corridor is built in the future.

-The next section — from Loop 1604 to FM 1560 — is currently under construction with completion set for late 2024.
-The remaining intersections from FM 1560 to Triana are currently unfunded and therefore there is currently no timeline for their completion.
+The next section — from Loop 1604 to FM 1560 — was completed in late 2024.
+The remaining intersections from FM 1560 to Triana Pkwy. are currently unfunded and therefore there is currently no timeline for their completion.

 The second proposed segment for Bandera Rd. was between Loop 410 and Loop 1604, but was shelved after Leon Valley declined to endorse it.
 However, an RCUT corridor is now the recommended alternative after other proposals were studied.
 Leon Valley has endorsed it this time around.
 There is currently no funding or timeline for its implementation.